anyscale/madewithml.github.io/docs/courses/mlops/testing.md

 ## 🔢&nbsp; Data

-We've already tested the functions that act on our data through unit and integration tests but we haven't tested the validity of the data itself.
-Once we define what our data should look like, we can use, expand and adapt these expectations as our dataset grows.
+So far, we've used unit and integration tests to test the functions that interact with our data but we haven't tested the validity of the data itself.
+Once we define what our data should look like, we can use, expand and adapt these *expectations* as our dataset grows.

 ### Expectations

-There are many dimensions to what our data is expected to look like.
+There are many dimensions to consider for what our data is expected to look like.
 We'll briefly talk about a few of them, including ones that may not directly be applicable to our task but, nonetheless, are very important to be aware of.

 - `#!js rows / cols`: the most basic expectation is validating the presence of samples (rows) and features (columns).
-These can help identify mismatches between upstream backend database schema changes, upstream UI form changes, etc.
+These can help identify inconsistencies between upstream backend database schema changes, upstream UI form changes, etc.

     !!! question "Rows/cols"
         What are aspects of rows and cols in our dataset that we should test for?